folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Burn the whole village, we start over, it's really that time" > Justification

-* Burning the whole village with men, women and children would normally be seen as an act of injustice and inhumane brutality.
-However, if everyone is a killer, Kendrick seems to have no issue with any collateral damage that he would cause while trying to exterminate the wicked hosts and attendees of “the party”.
+* Burning the whole village with men, women, and children would normally be seen as an act of injustice and inhumane brutality.
+However, if everyone is a killer, Kendrick seems to have no issue with any collateral damage that he would cause while trying to exterminate the wicked hosts and attendees of “the party.”

-* The justification for burning the whole village naturlaly follows from the idea that we are all killers and the idea that we should kill the killers who like taking innocent lives.
+* The justification for burning the whole village naturally follows from the idea that we are all killers and the idea that we should kill the killers who like taking innocent lives.

-* By saying “it’s really that time”, Kendrick connects the idea of burning the whole village to the opening line “I think it’s time to watch the party die”.
+* By saying “it’s really that time,” Kendrick connects the idea of burning the whole village to the opening line, “I think it’s time to watch the party die.”

 {{< / details >}}